Fullenwider History, Family Crest & Coats of Arms

 Early History of the Fullenwider family

-Another 107 words (8 lines of text) are included under the topic Early Fullenwider History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fullenwider research.
+Another 51 words (4 lines of text) covering the years 1651, 1750, 1799, 1393, 1412, 1294 and 1519 are included under the topic Early Fullenwider History in all our PDF Extended History products and printed products wherever possible.

 Fullenwider Spelling Variations